StrataBytes/Downstream/README.md

 | **Windows** | `Downstream-X.X.X Setup`**.exe** |
 | **macOS** | `Downstream-X.X.X`**.dmg** |

+## Features

+- **Multi-Platform Support**: Downstream supports Windows and macOS.
+Linux is planned for the next future release.
+- **High-Speed Downloads**: Download from YouTube as MP4 or MP3, including full playlists and unlisted links.
+- **Music Player**: Built-in local music player with an EQ mixer, per-preset band customization, audio visualizer and volume normalization.
+A perfect background player.
+- **Lite Rendering Mode**: Automatically detected on first launch based on your hardware.
+If your pc or mac is not up to spec, Downstream reduces blur, animations and background effects for smoother performance on older machines.
+- **User-Friendly Interface**: Clean UI with smooth transitions, album art backgrounds and a scrolling track display.
+- **Straight to Folder**: Downloads go directly to your system Downloads folder, or can be changed to be elsewhere.
+- **Playlist / Radio Support**: Compatible with public YouTube playlist and radio links.
+- **Saved Folders**: Save and switch between multiple local music library folders.
+- **Auto-Update Checks**: Notifies you on the home screen when a new version is available.

 ### OS Compatibility Note...
 - Windows 10 & 11 is Downstream's 'native' operating system.
 - MacOS compatibility has been only tested and developed on what I have available, being Ventura.